cabol/nebulex/guides/getting-started.md

 # Getting Started

-This guide is an introduction to [Nebulex](https://github.com/cabol/nebulex), a local and distributed caching library for Elixir.
+This guide is an introduction to [Nebulex](https://github.com/cabol/nebulex), a local and distributed caching framework for Elixir.
 Nebulex API is pretty much inspired by [Ecto](https://github.com/elixir-ecto/ecto), taking advantage of its simplicity, flexibility and pluggable architecture.
 In the same way as Ecto, developers can provide their own cache (adapter) implementations.

-In this guide, we're going to learn some basics about Nebulex, such as set, retrieve and destroy cache entries (key/value pairs).
+In this guide, we're going to learn some basics about Nebulex, such as insert, retrieve and destroy cache entries (key/value pairs).

 ## Adding Nebulex to an application